openucx/xccl/README.md

 # Publications

 This framework is a continuous extension of the advanced research and development on extreme-scale collective communications published in the following scientific papers.
 The shared memory team is code ported from the HCOLL shared memory BCOL component.
-The MCCL layer is a "distillate" of the HCOLL framework.
+The XCCL layer is a "distillate" of the HCOLL framework.
 The HCOLL framework began its life as the **_Cheetah_** framework:

 1. **_Cheetah: A Framework for Scalable Hierarchical Collective Operations_**
  Date: May 2011